datastax/nodejs-driver/doc/features/query-timestamps/README.md

 ### Provide the timestamp in the query

-Alternatively, if you are using a lower server version, you can explicitly provide the timestamp in your CQL query:
+Alternatively, if you are using an old server version, you can explicitly provide the timestamp in your CQL query (not recommended):

 ```javascript
 client.execute('INSERT INTO my_table(c1, c2) VALUES (1, 1) USING TIMESTAMP 1482156745633040');